 Porsche Panamera Sport Turismo hybrid reliability & safety

-With very little data on the Panamera E-Hybrid models – 4 or Turbo S – it’s hard to judge their reliability prospects.
-Too few owners took part in our sister brand Auto Express' most recent annual Driver Power survey for Porsche to be rated, but the brand does generally have a good reputation.
+With very little data on the Panamera E-Hybrid models – 4 or Turbo S – it’s hard to judge their true reliability prospects.
+Too few owners took part in the most recent Driver Power satisfaction survey for Porsche to be rated, but the brand does generally have a good reputation.

 Porsche Panamera Sport Turismo hybrid reliability & problems

-Porsche wasn’t rated in the latest Auto Express Driver Power survey, as not enough owners took part.
-It’s fair to expect high service and parts costs if anything does go wrong, but generally Porsche is though to be one of the more reliable options in the performance-car arena.
+Porsche wasn’t rated in the latest Driver Power owner satisfaction survey, as not enough owners took part.
+However, in previous years it has done quite well – with top 10 finishes not unheard of.
+It’s fair to expect high service and parts costs if anything does go wrong, but generally Porsche is thought to be one of the more reliable options in the performance-car arena.

 There’s a comprehensive three-year warranty and European roadside assistance, so just be sure to maintain your Panamera properly according to the service schedule.
 And don’t expect parts or labour to be cheap if something does go wrong out of warranty.